Picasso was certainly a very famous painter indeed, and he may be the first name you think of when someone mentions the word ‘artist’!

 He was named after various saints and relatives.
 The “Picasso” is actually from his mother, Maria Picasso y Lopez.
 His father is named Jose Ruiz Blasco.

-Now that sure is a long name, at least we only have to call him Picasso!
+Now that sure is a long name, but at least we only have to call him Picasso!

 Picasso Nearly Died at Birth